 Commonly Asked Questions

-Skilled nursing facilities and assisted living facilities in your area may be in partnership with Regional Hospice and Palliative Care.
+Skilled nursing facilities and assisted living facilities in your area may be in partnership with Regional Hospice.
 These partnering facilities provide volunteers who perform a range of tasks for those in our hospice care.
 They may run errands, stay with you while your caregivers take a break, provide music therapy, or simply be there for companionship.

 If your loved one is unable to be at their Washington home during their final days due to complex or difficult to control symptoms, consider our inpatient hospice care at The Center for Comfort Care and Healing in Danbury, CT.
 We understand the need for privacy and the space to cope with this difficult time.
 Our team is always there to answer questions and talk with the patient and family when we’re needed.